What isn't taxed in an auto settlement?

 Steven Gursten, an attorney with Gursten, Koltonow, Gursten, Christensen & Raitt in Farmington Hills, Mich., which specializes in auto insurance law, agrees.
 He says the laws regarding car insurance settlements and taxes vary by state, and also depend in some cases on whether the state operates under no-fault car insurance laws, as does Michigan.

 "Pain and suffering from a physical personal injury will not be taxable.
 Emotional injuries may be taxable.
 The key is whether there is a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. first for personal physical injuries.
-Also, all emotional injuries that flow from a first physical injury will be considered compensatory and tax-free as well," says Gursten.
+Also, all emotional injuries that flow from a first physical injury will be considered compensatory and tax-free as well," said Gursten.

 Are lost wages or legal fees paid by a car insurance settlement taxable?